michaelwknott/michaelwknott.github.io/content/esd-project-04.md

 ### Future Considerations

 I'm not completely happy with the names I've chosen for the dataclass methods.
 I'm trying to give each method a descriptive name, however I feel they are currently too long.
+This could also be applied to variable names in the `calculate_rest_interval_distances` and `calculate_work_interval_distances`.

+The `calculate_rest_interval_distances` and `calculate_work_interval_distances` functions accept a `Workout` and `FitnessProfile` object as arguments.
+However, they don't require all of the information within the object.
+I believe I should consider re-writing the functions to accept only the information they require.

+Similarly, the `calculate_rest_interval_distances` and `calculate_work_interval_distances` functions complete similar work and there is duplication of code.
+I think I could create a single function to calculate target distances and reduce duplication.

 I assumed that 2km time trial times are already an integer data type.
 This assumption spreads to the tests I've written where I pass the required data types when instantiating AthleteProfile and Workout instances.
 In the future I will need to create the functionality to change the data types when coupling the logic to the persistence layer.